bluz71/platters/VPS_setup.md

   % ruby -r rbconfig -e "puts RbConfig::CONFIG['LIBS']"
 ```

-Add the following to ~/.bashrc to pickup the above built version of Ruby:
+Add the following to ~/.profile to pickup the above built version of Ruby:
 ```
   if [ -f ~/.linuxbrew/share/chruby/chruby.sh ]; then
       . ~/.linuxbrew/share/chruby/chruby.sh
       chruby 2.3.3
   fi
 ```
+Note, we need to append the above into ~/.profile (as against ~/.bashrc) for
+systemd services, such as *puma* and *sidekiq*, to work.

 Install the latest version of Rails:
 ```